Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Methodology and theory for multiple change points

-\begin{theorem} Under Model~\ref{Gaussian_setup}, we assume that the minimal segment length $\lambda$ and the minimal jump size $\delta$ satisfy the same condition~\eqref{eq:best} as in Theorem~\ref{th:aoss}.
-Assume that there is an a priori known lower bound $\lambda_*$ of all segment lengths, i.e.
+\begin{theorem} Under \cref{Gaussian_setup}, we assume that the minimal segment length $\lambda$ and the minimal jump size $\delta$ satisfy for some large enough constant $C_0$.
+Assume further that there is an a-priori known lower bound $\lambda_*$ of all segment lengths, i.e.